I get this email at least once a week:

 Here's a modest proposal, one we espouse at the Motley Fool Inside Value newsletter.
 Toss the pride.
 Admit your limitations.
 Concentrate on the obvious.
 And limit your risk.

 I have no faith that I can see the future better than anyone else.
 But there's a secret Wall Street won't tell you: You don't need to.
-You won't need to because you're going to concentrate on obvious stuff that you can actually measure, like free cash flow, market position, and price.
+You don't need to because you're going to concentrate on obvious stuff that you can actually measure, like free cash flow, market position, and price.
+Our great, crazy market gives you the occasional deal on incredible businesses.

 Those who bought at the bottom, in March 2003, didn't need to see the future, or predict when McDonald's would go back up.
-They only knew that the odds were huge that it would.
+They only knew that the odds were, it would.
 And it did, tripling in just over two years.
-There was a similar situation brewing with Inside Value pick Accenture
+There was a similar situation brewing with Inside Value pick Rent-A-Center

-The best part about McDonald's then (and Accenture in July) was that the downside risk was limited because everyone already expected the worst and had bid the stock down accordingly.
+The best part about McDonald's then (and Rent-a-Center in November) was that the downside risk was limited because everyone already expected the worst and had bid the stock down accordingly.
 It was limited because these firms were and continued to be stellar performers.
-This is in stark contrast to a company like GM
+This is in stark contrast to a company like Eastman-Kodak

 The Foolish bottom line